 - Safety systems include: Front and rear parking sensors, Lane Keeping Assist including Traffic Sign Recognition, Cruise Control, Collision and brake assist, ParkAssist

-In terms of options, there’s a whole host to choose from – our tested model had £23,394 worth of options added on top, taking the recommended retail price up to £139,252.
+In terms of options, there’s a whole host to choose from – our tested model had £23,394 worth of options added on top.
 In our opinion, the ones we’d suggest getting are:

 - Porsche Dynamic Chassis Control Sport (PDCC Sport): £2,315

 - Rear-Axle Steering including Power Steering Plus: £1,650